I am an experienced developer. A normal person that can tackle development problems in my experienced area just like

 And that's what make you so different.
 You ask

 why more than the others, you learn more about the

 reason than a

 solution.
 And belive me or not, it's easier to think than you actually are.
 You can only learn it when you facing just enough

 awesomeness and just way too much of them.
 This process take time, and those time, luckily you've already been through.

 You think about the problem, and scope it

 awesomecan't help you to ensure a macro scope success (vise versa).

 You understand changing is always necessary, and by this scope, this is the best you can do.
-Though at the same time you also take scope changes in mind and think about how you can adopt that changes in a more easy way.
+Though at the same time you also take scope changes in mind and think about how you can adopt that changes in an easier way.

 You realise Software Engineering is an Engineering problem

 Although you still think building a software is somewhat like painting on a wall, you admire it, the wildness and art sense really help you to build a zero to one thing.
 But if you are not doing zero to one, there are a lot of daily routine waiting for you.
 You need to continue your success through one to one point four point twenty.

-You are not going to allow breaking a building by just a peronal prefrence of windows, and you will agree on some beautiful wall painting that will delight the world.
+You are not going to allow breaking a building by just a peronal prefrence of windows, though you still agree some beautiful wall painting that will delight the world.

-You know what it will be built will end up with ten of the others.
-And what is there affact what will be there.
+You know what it will be built and will end-up with ten of the others.
+And what was there affact what will/can be there.

-You also know a right tool is the key to bring success development team.
+You also know a right tool is the key to bring success to the development team.
 You value right tools as well as right person.
 There is nothing called personal preference, personal preference only resisted in personal preference setting page.
 You don't want the overall failure come from a single im-professional tool choice.

 You care about people

-Those experience together make you a unique, un replacable force in a company.
-Smart young people are good, but what you have, is always help them beeing better.
+Those experience all together make you a unique, un replacable force in a company.
+Smart young people are good, but what you have, can always help them beeing much better.